-After articulating the multiple roles of and goals for your introductory courses, we will explore strategies for optimizing these courses and maximizing their impact.
-We anticipate exploring a wide range of strategies, including using effective pedagogic approaches, working with TAs, developing regional partnerships, and other topics that arise.
-Your own context provides both opportunities and constraints in the design and implementation of introductory courses.
-How can you take best advantage of your own geographical setting, its natural history, environmental concerns, and employment needs?
-Capitalize on the specific assets of your institution and its student body?
-Your department and its programs?
+After articulating the multiple roles of and goals for participants' introductory courses, we explored strategies for optimizing these courses and maximizing their impact.
+We explored a wide range of strategies, including using effective pedagogic approaches, working with TAs, developing regional partnerships, and many others.
+Each participant's context provided both opportunities and constraints in the design and implementation of their introductory courses.
+We discussed how each participant can best take advantage of their own geographical setting, its natural history, environmental concerns, and employment needs; capitalize on the specific assets of their institution and its student body, and their department and its programs.

-The workshop will include a series of web-based synchronous and asynchronous sessions, including presentations from experts, sharing among participants, on-line chat sessions, and time for guided individual and group work.
-A primary focus of the workshop will be the development of online resources for geoscience faculty and departments that address key issues in introductory courses including a set of examples drawn from participants' experiences.
-These materials will be published on the website for use by other faculty, departments, and partnerships.
-Participants will have time to create an action plan for modifying their course(s) and obtain feedback on this plan from other workshop participants.
+The workshop included a series of web-based synchronous and asynchronous sessions, including presentations from experts, sharing among participants, on-line chat sessions, and time for guided individual and group work.
+A primary focus of the workshop was the development of online resources for geoscience faculty and departments that address key issues in introductory courses, including a set of examples drawn from participants' experiences.
+Participants also were given time to create an action plan for modifying their course(s) and obtained feedback on this plan from other workshop participants.

-This workshop will help participants make the most of their introductory geoscience courses by:
+This workshop aimed to help participants make the most of their introductory geoscience courses by:

 - Providing an opportunity for groups of faculty to share and discuss effective strategies for recruiting and supporting majors, general education, and teacher preparation through introductory courses;

 - Synthesizing the challenges and best practices associated with introductory geoscience course offerings across diverse institutions;